gnolang/gno/docs/getting-started/using-gnokey.md

 In this command, we have specified three main things:
 - The path where the realm lives on-chain with the `-pkgpath` flag
 - The function that we want to call on the realm with the `-func` flag
-- The amount of `ugnot` we want to deposit to wrap using the `-send` flag
+- The amount of `ugnot` we want to send to be wrapped, using the `-send` flag

 Apart from this, we have also specified the Portal Loop chain ID, `portal-loop`, as well as the Portal Loop remote address, `https://rpc.gno.land:443`.